-This study provides evidence that a new approach for assessing children's BMI by using a visual rating can be applied with high inter-rater reliability.
-The correlation of the SHAPECODER-generated BMI with the measured BMI (r = 0.89) exceeded correlations reported in prior studies (albeit with child raters), which were all less than 0.60.(4,5) In the single prior study in which sensitivity and specificity for overweight/obesity were reported, SHAPECODER demonstrated somewhat weaker sensitivity (62 vs. 70%(7)) but superior specificity (97 vs. 79%(7)).
+This study provides evidence that a new approach for assessing children's BMI using a visual rating can be applied with high inter-rater reliability.
+The correlation of ShapeCoder-generated BMI with measured BMI (r = .89) exceeded correlations reported in prior studies (albeit with child raters), which were all less than .60.^{4, 5} In the single prior study in which sensitivity and specificity for overweight/obesity were reported, ShapeCoder demonstrated somewhat weaker sensitivity (62% versus 70%7) but superior specificity (97% vs. 79%7).

-SHAPECODER provides fair sensitivity for overweight/ obesity and obesity and good specificity.
-Thus, although SHAPECODER will only identify about 62% of children who are overweight/obese and 65% of those who are obese, it correctly identifies children as not overweight/obese 97% of the time and correctly identifies children as not obese 99% of the time.
-When a child is identified as overweight/obese by SHAPECODER, 94% of the time, the child is identified as not overweight/obese by anthropometry.
-When a child is identified as not overweight/obese by SHAPECODER, 79% of the time, the child is identified as not overweight/obese by SHAPECODER, 79% of the time, the child is identified as obese by SHAPECODER, 97% of the time, the child is obese.
-When the child is identified as not obese by SHAPECODER, 92% of the time, the child is not obese.
+ShapeCoder provides fair sensitivity for overweight/obesity and obesity, and good specificity.
+Thus, although ShapeCoder will only identify about 62% of children who are overweight/obese and 65% of those who are obese, it correctly identifies children as not overweight/obese 97% of the time, and correctly identifies children as not obese 99% of the time.
+When a child is identified as overweight/obese by ShapeCoder, 94% of the time the child is overweight/obese by anthropometry.
+When a child is identified as not overweight/obese by ShapeCoder, 79% of the time the child is indeed not overweight/obese.
+When the child is identified as obese by ShapeCoder, 97% of the time the child is obese.
+When the child is identified as not obese by ShapeCoder, 92% of the time the child is not obese.